On the Brun--Titchmarsh theorem. I: General trace functions and arithmetic exponent pairs

 For a given interval $I$, we consider the following average

-Roughly speaking, the P\'olya--Vinogradov method can be used to bound $\fS(K,W)$ non-trivially for $|I|>q^{\frac{1}{2}+\varepsilon}$, and it was observed by Heath-Brown \cite{HB78} that one may go further if $q$ has food factorizations, and this led him to prove a Weyl-type subconvexity bound for $L(\tfrac{1}{2}, \chi)$ to smooth moduli.
-Inspired by Heath-Brown, Wu and Xi \cite{WX21} developed the method of arithmetic exponent pairs for averages of composite trace functions that may go far beyond the P\'olya--Vinogradov bound, as long as the factorization of $q$ is good enough.
+Roughly speaking, the P\'olya--Vinogradov method can be used to bound such sums non-trivially for $|I|>q^{\frac{1}{2}+\varepsilon}$, and it was observed by Heath-Brown \cite{HB78} that one may go further if $q$ has good factorizations, and this led him to prove a Weyl-type subconvexity bound for $L(\tfrac{1}{2}, \chi)$ to smooth moduli.
+Inspired by Heath-Brown, Wu--Xi--Sawin \cite{WX21} developed the method of arithmetic exponent pairs for averages of composite trace functions that may go far beyond the P\'olya--Vinogradov bound, as long as the factorization of $q$ is good enough.
 We now summarize results of the arithmetic exponent pairs developed in \cite{WX21}.
-For more backgrounds and applications of the $q$-analogue of van der Corput method and arithmetic exponent pairs, the readers may refer to \cite{WX21} directly and references therein.
+For more background and applications of the $q$-analogue of van der Corput method and arithmetic exponent pairs, the readers may refer to \cite{WX21} directly and references therein.

 Following Sawin \cite{WX21}, we call a middle-extension sheaf $\cF_p$ on $\bA_{\bF_p}^1$ {\it universally amiable} if \begin{enumerate}[(i)] \item it is pointwise pure of weight $0$; \item no geometrically irreducible component of $\cF_p$ is geometrically isomorphic to an Artin--Schreier sheaf $\cL_{\psi}$ attached to some additive characer $\psi$ of $\bF_p$; \item its local monodromy at $\infty$ has all slopes $\leq 1$. \end{enumerate}